Why is South Africa upset about Iran joining BRICS naval drills?

 However, US President Donald Trump’s administration, which has previously accused BRICS of being “anti-American” and has threatened its members with tariffs, has strongly criticised the naval exercises.

-Here’s what we know about the exercise and why they were controversial:
+Here’s what we know about the exercises and why they were controversial:

 What were the drills for?